adasneves127/SAFETy-Computing/readme.md

 ### Removed

-- Removed MJB and MBJ instructions.
+- Removed MJB and MBJ instructions, as they were inneficient due to the change in memory layout.

+## [V2.1]

+### Changed

+- Rewrote assembler to be more efficient and intuitive.